NrsSystems/docs/digital-displays/sounds-management.md

 *Jump to how to [add](sounds-management.md#add-a-sound), [edit](sounds-management.md#edit-a-sound), or [delete](sounds-management.md#delete-a-sound) the sounds.*
 > _screenshot of sounds management page_

-Certain functions allow you to play a sound on a display.
+Certain views allow you to play a sound on a display.
 For example, in the countdown timer, you can program the display to play specific sounds during the countdown.
+See the [Views section](views-management.md) for more information.
 The base service contains several sounds that we have created and provide free of charge.
 You can delete or edit these sounds if you wish, as well as add new sounds.
 XSPONSE supports .wav and .mp3 file types, with a size limit of 5 MB per file.

 ## Add a sound
 To add a sound, select **Add Sound** at the top right of the page.
 This will open a separate page allowing you to provide a description of the sound and to provide the sound file.
 Select **Submit** to save the new sound file.
 Select **Cancel** to go back to the Sounds management page without saving the sound.